fletcher/SimplenoteSync/README.txt

 DESCRIPTION
-    After specifying a folder to store local text files, and the email address and password associated with your Simplenote account, SimpleSync will attempt to synchronize the information in both places.
+    After specifying a folder to store local text files, and the email address and password associated with your Simplenote account, SimplenoteSync will attempt to synchronize the information in both places.

-    Sync information is stored in "simplesync.db".
-If this file is lost, SimpleSync will have to attempt to look for "collisions" between local files and existing notes.
+    Sync information is stored in "simplenotesync.db".
+If this file is lost, SimplenoteSync will have to attempt to look for "collisions" between local files and existing notes.
 When performing the first synchronization, it's best to start with an empty local folder (or an empty collection of notes on Simplenote), and then start adding files (or notes) afterwards.

 WARNING
     Please note that this software is still in development stages - I STRONGLY urge you to backup all of your data before running to ensure nothing is lost.
-If you run SimpleSync on an empty local folder without a "simplesync.db" file, the net result will be to copy the remote notes to the local folder, effectively performing a backup.
+If you run SimplenoteSync on an empty local folder without a "simplenotesync.db" file, the net result will be to copy the remote notes to the local folder, effectively performing a backup.

 KNOWN ISSUES
     * No protection against overwriting files that have the same title